-Some regulatory agencies still give little consideration to the views of consumer groups and other public interest organizations.
+Many regulatory agencies still give virtually no consideration to the views of consumer groups and other public interest organizations.
 The sheer growth in the Federal Register and the specialized, legalistic language used to describe new proposals often makes participation by public interest groups, not to mention the general public, extremely difficult.

 All of these management problems urgently demand solutions.
-But, it will be noted, these problems concern how the agencies carry out their responsibilities, rather than what their responsibilities should be.
+But, it will be noted, they are problems of how the agencies are carrying out their responsibilities, rather than of what their responsibilities should be.
 Not enough attention, we believe, has been paid to the effects, as distinguished from the process, of regulation.

 Some others who have begun by addressing procedural problems have recently begun to reach this same conclusion.
-Both the Subcommittee on Administrative Practice and Procedure of the Senate Judiciary Committee and the CAB undertook special studies to find ways to improve the CAB's regulatory practices.
-Both initially placed heavy emphasis on procedural problems.
+Both the Subcommittee on Administrative Practices and Procedures of the Senate Judiciary Committee and the CAB undertook special studies to find ways to improve the CAB's regulatory practices.
+17 Both initially placed heavy emphasis on procedural problems.
 In the end, however, both reached the conclusion that what was really needed was fundamental change in the nature of economic regulation of the airlines.